IoT and Robotics Software Engineering

 I have been investigating and experimenting with fixed and mobile autonomous sensing systems in constrained environments, such as those found in underwater and space application domains.
-I have been engineering the collective behavior and integration of these autonomous systems into more complex, composed systems to enable seamless control and data provision.
+My work focuses on engineering the collective behavior and integration of these autonomous systems into more complex, composed systems to enable seamless control and data provision.

-Common communication protocols are needed to enable seamless control and data flows among and with IoT systems components, assuring syntactic interoperability.
+Common communication protocols are needed to enable seamless control and data flows among and with autonomous systems, assuring syntactic interoperability.
 Complementary to ensuring a common understanding of commands and data exchanged, there is a need for shared vocabularies to facilitate semantic interoperability.

-While conducting research on engineering IoT systems and the data they provide, other research topics emerged, such as incorporating data quality into Software Development Life Cycles (SDLC).
-As systems become more data-dependent, the different quality attributes of data, such as accuracy or precision, also start having a significant impact on the resulting decision-making systems driven by these data.
+While conducting research on engineering IoT and robotics systems and the data they generate, other research topics emerged, such as incorporating data quality into various stages of the Software Development Life Cycle (SDLC).
+As systems become more data-dependent, the different quality attributes of data, such as currentness and precision, also start to have a significant impact on the decision-making systems driven by these data.
+In SDLC, understanding data quality requirements and the software systems’ implications for them is crucial not only for development but also for monitoring.

 Get in touch if you want to collaborate or discuss any of these research topics of interest.